I-Dromel/GERESA/README.md

 For more informations, see the [translator's documentation](http://wiki.dolibarr.org/index.php/Translator_documentation).

-The Transifex project for this module is available at <http://transifex.com/projects/p/dolibarr-module-template>
+There is a [Transifex project](http://transifex.com/projects/p/dolibarr-module-template) for this module.

 Install
 -------

+### Manually

 - Make sure Dolibarr (>= 3.3.x) is already installed and configured on your workstation or development server.